 Hollahan Settlers in United States in the 19th Century

 - Jeremiah Hollahan, who arrived in Allegany (Allegheny) County, Pennsylvania in 1856

 - Daniel, David, John, Michael, Patrick and Owen Hollahan, who arrived in Philadelphia between 1840 and 1860

 - Daniel, David, John, Michael, Patrick, and Owen Hollahan, who all, who arrived in Philadelphia between 1840 and 1860

 Hollahan Settlers in United States in the 20th Century

-- Michael Hollahan, aged 55, who emigrated to America from County Waterford, Ireland in 1906
+- Michael Hollahan, aged 55, who immigrated to America from County Waterford, Ireland in 1906

-- John Hollahan, aged 28, who emigrated to the United States from Limerick, Ireland, in 1923
+- John Hollahan, aged 28, who immigrated to the United States from Limerick, Ireland, in 1923

 Hollahan Settlers in Canada in the 20th Century

-- Marie Hollahan, aged 1, who emigrated to Halifax, Canada, in 1922
+- Marie Hollahan, aged 1, who immigrated to Halifax, Canada, in 1922